 1. Cancel A timeshare: This is the real solution and is the most effective and secure.
-When properly cancelling a timeshare, there is no further strings attached to the resort.
+When properly canceling a timeshare, there are no further strings attached to the resort.

-No more calls or letters trying to collect maintenance fees,
+- No more calls or letters trying to collect maintenance fees,

-No more special assessments fees,
+- No more special assessments fees,

-Freedom to go anywhere, anytime.
+- Freedom to go anywhere, anytime.

 There are lots of companies that just want to make an easy buck and will even guarantee to recover all monies paid... if you pay them an upfront fee.

-Do your homework and investigate the company you will choose to assist you with the cancellation of your timeshare contract as there are many who will tell you (what you would like to hear in order to empathize with you and get your business.) whatever necessary to get more money out of you.
+Do your homework and investigate the company you will choose to assist you with the cancellation of your timeshare contract, as there are many who will tell you (what you would like to hear in order to empathize with you and get your business) whatever is necessary to get more money out of you.

-We will tell you what you need to know straight upfront; it is time for you to hear the true of the timeshare industry.
+We will tell you what you need to know straight, upfront.
+It is time for you to hear the truth about the timeshare industry.
 Get a free consultation.